-Private and dune-top dining is also possible, though I didn’t have time to check this out.
+Private and dune-top dining is also possible

 I travelled alone on this occasion but my daughter would have loved it.
 There’s a kids’ club for the over 4s, which looked amazing, but the masses of space and easygoing staff made things look very child-friendly.
 The private pools make it much easier with children, although the tented villas are not fully enclosed so you would need to make sure no one wandered off…

 How to Plan Your Glamping Trip to the Al Wadi Nature Reserve